jamesliudotcc/syllaboard-backend/README.md

 | password  | String   |
 | role      | String   |

 Notice that the code for the entities (models) are not so different.
 We made a list of what data should be in the database, and in what format, and that is all there is.
+Typeorm allows schemas to be defined very declaratively: say what data to persist, add a decorator to  The models just do data persistence.
+All of the back-end logic